Setting Up the SAML Web Browser SSO Feature

 Create App

-1. In Community Manager, select Add a New App.
+1. In Community Manager, go to Apps and then select Add App.

-2. Provide app details and then click Save.
+2. Provide the app name and version ID details and then click Finish.

 Request App/API Contract

-1. In Community Manager, search for the API you created, and click Access.
+1. In Community Manager, go to APIs and then select My APIs to search for the API you created, and select Access.

-2. Choose the app you created, and complete the API Access wizard.
+2. Select the app you created and complete the API Access wizard.
+Select Save.

 Approve App/API Contract